 But if I had disrespected them or insulted them then I would have denied them that honorable and ‘easy face saving exit’.
 A lot about real world self-defense is about giving yourself more and even ‘new’ ‘options’ (through training physical and mentally) but it is also about “knowing the ways of the enemy’ not closing off options in a crisis too.

-If you only would have let him off the hook, he would have gone home and you could have bragged about it to all your friends.
+If you would only have let him off the hook, he would have gone home and you could have bragged about it to all your friends.
 But by running your mouth, you now face a humiliated opponent who just might decide to palm a knife and plant it in your gut to show you how much he enjoyed you ridiculing him in front of everybody…

 All that to say this: you can do everything right and then get carried away by your own success at de-escalating somebody who is in your face.
 So an additional safety tip is: